ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 For additional information on VIRL, see this [VIRL video at YouTube.](http://www.youtube.com/watch?v=nsbzHmwUz6I)

 # Demonstration Preparation
-If you are accessing this learning lab on your own viw dCloud, then follow the steps below to schedule your demonstration and configure your demonstration environment.
 If you are accessing this learning lab at a Cisco Live event, the learning lab will have been scheduled for you, so you just need to check your AnyConnect connection.
+If you are accessing this learning lab on your own via dCloud, then follow the steps below to schedule your demonstration and configure your demonstration environment.

 1. Browse to dcloud.cisco.com and login with your Cisco.com credentials.
 2. Schedule a demonstration [Show Me How.](http://dcloud-rtp-web-1.cisco.com/dCloud/help/sched_demo.html)